 The Black Infant Health Program provides services to American-born African American women for the purpose of eliminating the disproportionate rate of African American infant mortality in the Sacramento County community.
 African American women experience two-and-a-half times the rate of infant deaths compared to other racial and ethnic groups in our community.

 The Black Infant Health Program provides a support group that encourages empowerment and social support in the context of a life course perspective.
 In addition, social service case management is provided to ensure access to community and health-related services.
 The services provided by the Black Infant Health Program are done in a culturally-relevant manner that respects the woman’s beliefs and cultural values while promoting overall health and wellness.
 Support group sessions cover the following topics:

 The Black Infant Health Program is established through funding from the California Department of Public Health's Maternal, Child, and Adolescent Health Program.
-Program services are provided to pregnant African American women, 18 years and older, residing in Sacramento County.
-Pregnant teens are referred to appropriate teen mother programs.
-For more information, call the Pregnancy Referral Program toll-free at 1-888-824-BABY.
+Program services are provided to African American women 16 years and older who are pregnant or with infant through 1 year postpartum residing in Sacramento County.

 Connect with Sacramento County